-Recently, accidents and close calls have occurred at this intersection.
+Recently, two accidents have occurred at this intersection.
 This follows a long history of accidents at Don Mills and Kern, both pedestrian and vehicular.
-While any occurrence of an accident is cause for concern, the frequency with which accidents are occurring at this intersection is unacceptable.
-This issue has been raised by numerous organizations and businesses in the area, in the past, but, unfortunately, no changes to the intersection have been made.
+While any accident is cause for concern, the frequency with which accidents are occurring at this intersection is unacceptable.
+This issue has been raised in the past by numerous organizations and businesses in the area, but, unfortunately, no changes to the intersection have been made.

 Nobody should have to worry about their own safety or that of others because of something as simple as a lack of a traffic light near their workplace or school.

 The City has released results of a 2016 request to review the traffic control signals at the intersection.
-The review noted specific thresholds for delays due to traffic and minimum vehicular volume need to be satisfied to justify installation of traffic control signals.
+The review noted specific thresholds for delays due to traffic and minimum vehicular volume required to justify the installation of traffic control signals.

 According to the City, the thresholds were not met.